 Never made pancakes with oat milk before?
 Here's why you totally should!

 - 1. They stay good for DAYS.
 That is, if you keep them refrigerated in an airtight container.
 I personally LOVE doing this.
-Most of the weeks, I will whip up an enormous batch of these pancakes on a Sunday morning.
+Most weeks, I will whip up an enormous batch of these pancakes on a Sunday morning.
 This way I have a huge stash ready for the rest of the week.
 Although to be honest I usually finish them all within 2 days.
 Oops.

 - 3. THAT TEXTURE.
 You won’t be able to get over this texture in a million years.
 They’re so soft and pillowy, like a beautiful cloud of vegan goodness.
-Moreover, they’re also fluffy, but not so delicate they would fall apart easily.
+Moreover, they’re beautifully fluffy, but not so delicate they would fall apart easily.

 - 4. NO-FAIL RECIPE THAT WORKS.
 Contrary to popular belief, I actually think pancakes are tricky to make!
 That is if you want to make them AMAZING.
 This recipe isn’t an attempt to make just another average morning pancake.
 Oh no. It’s the one you need when you want nothing short of perfection.